kyverno/kyverno-envoy-plugin/pkg/authz/cel/libs/http/test.md

 }
 ```

-The return type of the entire expression will be `http.Response`, structured as such:
+The return type of the entire expression will be `http.response()`, structured as such:

 ``` golang
 type response struct {